-Subchapter H, Foster Care Services: Admission and Placement Division 1, Admissions September 2010
+Subchapter H, Foster Care Services: Admission and Placement Division 1, Admissions March 2014

-(a) You must include the following in the child's record at the time of admission:

-(1) The child's name, gender, race, religion, date of birth, and birthplace;

-(2) Court orders establishing who is the managing conservator for the child, if applicable;

-(3) The name, address, and telephone number of the managing conservator(s), the primary caregivers for the child, any person with whom the child is allowed to leave the foster home, and any other individual who has the legal authority to consent to the child's medical care;

-(4) The names, addresses, and telephone numbers of biological or adoptive parents, unless parental rights have been terminated;

-(5) The names, addresses, and telephone numbers of siblings;

-(6) The date of admission;

-(7) Medication the child is taking;

-(8) The child's immunization record;

-(9) Allergies, such as food, medication, sting, and skin allergies;

-(10) Chronic health conditions, such as asthma or diabetes;

-(11) Known contra-indications of the use of restraint;

-(12) Identification of the child's treatment needs, if applicable, and any additional treatment services or programmatic services the child is receiving;

-(13) Identification of the child's high-risk behavior(s), if applicable, and the safety plan staff and caregivers will implement related to the behavior(s); and

-(14) A copy of the placement agreement, if applicable.

-(b) For emergency admissions, you must meet the requirements in Division 4 of this subchapter (relating to Emergency Admission).
+(a) You must include the following in the child's record at the time of admission: Medium-Low (1) The child's name, gender, race, religion, date of birth, and birthplace; Medium-Low (2) Court orders establishing who is the managing conservator for the child, if applicable; Medium-Low (3) The name, address, and telephone number of the managing conservator(s), the primary caregivers for the child, any person with whom the child is allowed to leave the foster home, and any other individual who has the legal authority to consent to the child's medical care; Medium-Low (4) The names, addresses, and telephone numbers of biological or adoptive parents, unless parental rights have been terminated; Medium-Low (5) The names, addresses, and telephone numbers of siblings; Medium-Low (6) The date of admission; Medium-High (7) Medication the child is taking; Medium (8) The child's immunization record; Medium-High (9) Allergies, such as food, medication, sting, and skin allergies; Medium-High (10) Chronic health conditions, such as asthma or diabetes; Medium-High (11) Known contra-indications of the use of restraint; Medium (12) Identification of the child's treatment needs, if applicable, and any additional treatment services or programmatic services the child is receiving; High (13) Identification of the child's high-risk behavior(s), if applicable, and the safety plan staff and caregivers will implement related to the behavior(s); Low (14) A copy of the placement agreement, if applicable; and Medium (15) Documentation of the attempt to notify the parent of the child's location as required by §749.1113(c) of this title (relating to What information must I share with the parent at the time of placement?), if applicable. (no weight) (b) For emergency admissions, you must meet the requirements in Division 4 of this subchapter (relating to Emergency Admission).